kmhjs/zsh-sha-1/README.md

 sha1::main ${target_string}
 ```

+## Test

+* The test was designed by following contents in [How data encryption software creates one way hash files using the sha1 hashing algorithm.](http://www.metamorphosite.com/one-way-hash-encryption-sha1-data-software).

 ## References

 * [How data encryption software creates one way hash files using the sha1 hashing algorithm.](http://www.metamorphosite.com/one-way-hash-encryption-sha1-data-software)